olive004/EvoScaper/README.md

 bash docker/post_install.sh
 ```

+### Notebooks

+As a starting point, a model can be trained with the first notebook `notebooks/01_cvae.ipynb`.
+Subsequently, model outputs can be verified with the second notebook `notebooks/02_cvae_verify.ipynb`.

+The remaining notebooks explore aspects of model parameters, training, Monte Carlo sampling simulations, and other visualisation / verification results.

 ### CLI

 To train and verify multiple CVAE models with different configurations, modify the `src/evoscaper/run/cvae_multi.py` script with path names indicating configuration files.